 If you are a person of faith, engaging in prayer is a form of meditation.

 If your faith is important to you, I encourage you to utilize the truth of God shared in the Bible.
-You can use scripture to find the courage to start taking better care of yourself and the motivation to continue good self-care.

-Likely, you are not just trying to take better care of yourself.
-You may take care of others too.
 Whether you care for your children, support your spouse, care for aging parents, serve in a ministry, or maybe even all of the above, it takes motivation to prioritize self-care when caring for others.
+So consider taking care of yourself to worship and honor the Lord.

-Bonus Tip: Follow the ‘3-F Eating Plan.’
+5. Bonus Tip: Follow the 3-F Eating Plan.

 Most people can make a big improvement in their blood pressure by following a 3-F eating plan.

-- Less fake food
+- Fake food

-- Less fast food
+- Fast food

-- Less fat food
+- Fatty food

 Many people eat a diet of predominantly fast and fried food, fake pre-packaged convenient food, and high-fat store-bought baked goods.